Vetledrage/WeatherApp/README.md

 #### Thanks to all developers of team41!

 # Contact us!
-#### We can be reavhed through our respective UIO emails, which should be available for the examiners.
+#### We can be reached through our respective UIO emails, which should be available for the examiners.